 Inflate the Balloon

-Leave a 1-inch uninflated tip at the end of the balloon.
-This should provide enough leeway for twisting, as when making a basic balloon sword.
+Leave a one-inch uninflated tip at the end of the balloon.
+This should provide enough leeway for twisting.

 Balloon artists often release a bit of air from an inflated balloon by releasing the nozzle that’s held in their fingers before tying it off.
-This process is known as “burping” a balloon.
-It’s a valuable technique.
+This valuable technique is known as “burping” a balloon.

 03 of 07

-The basic balloon twist is the foundation for everything that you make through the art of balloon animals.
+The basic balloon twist is the foundation for everything you make through the art of balloon animals.
 You hold the balloon in your non-dominant hand at one end.
 Then you grasp it farther along its length with your dominant hand and twist it.
-At this point, you must keep hold of the balloon to maintain the twist as it will otherwise untwist itself.
+At this point, you must keep hold of the balloon to maintain the twist, otherwise, it will untwist itself.

 04 of 07